TurnrDev/Ama/README.md

     you deal an extra **1d6** damage to the target whenever you hit it with a weapon attack. and you have advantage on any **Wisdom (Perception)** or **Wisdom (Survival)** check you make to find it.
-If the target drops to O hit points before this spell ends. you can use a bonus action on a subsequent turn of yours to mark a new creature.
+If the target drops to 0 hit points before this spell ends. you can use a bonus action on a subsequent turn of yours to mark a new creature.
     **_At Higher Levels:_** When you cast this spell using